-Internal walls and partitions are lined plasterboard.
+Internal walls and partitions appear to be generally lined plasterboard or finished hardwall plaster.

 Floors including sub floors

 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.

 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.